WildCodeSchool/create-js-monorepo/template/README.md

 ### About the database

 The database is automaticaly deployed with the name of your repo.
 During the build of the projet (`docker-entry.sh`), the `node migrate.js` command is executed in the server.
-If you want to seed automaticaly your database using the `seed.js` script, replace the command _build_ on you `server/package.json` by `node migrate.js && node seed.js`.
+If you want to seed automaticaly your database using the `seed.js` script, replace the `cd ./server && node ./bin/migrate.js && node index.js` by `cd ./server && node ./bin/migrate.js && node ./bin/seed.js && node index.js`

 ### About public assets (pictures, fonts...)

 Don't use any public folder on your client.
 This folder won't be accessible online.
 You may move your public assets in the `server/public` folder.
 Prefer [static assets](https://vitejs.dev/guide/assets) when possible.

+### About Specific Environment Variables (e.g., Email)

+Students should use the template provided in the `*.env.sample*` file as `<PROJECT_NAME><SPECIFIC_NAME>=<THE_VARIABLE>`.

+> ⚠️ **Warning:** The `PROJECT_NAME` should match the one used in the Git public variable.

+To add it during deployment, follow these 2 steps:

+- Add the following variable to the `docker-compose.prod.yml` file (as shown in the example: `PROJECT_NAME_SPECIFIC_NAME: ${PROJECT_NAME_SPECIFIC_NAME}`).
+- Connect to your server via SSH.
+Open the global `.env` file in Traefik (`nano ./traefik/data/.env`).
+Add the variable with the correct value and save the file.
+- Afterward, you can initiate automatic deployment.
+Docker will not refresh during this process.

 ### About Logs